-7 Documentation-DoDAF v2.0 Viewpoints
+7 DOCUMENTATION-DoDAF v2.0 VIEWPOINTS

 CORE includes a set of scripts to output each of the DoDAF v2.0 viewpoints as Rich Text Format (RTF) documents.
 As appropriate to the particular viewpoint, each viewpoint document contains a standard CORE diagram, a table generated from the contents of the repository, or an external file referenced by an ExternalFile element.
-Because the viewpoints are generated as a result of applying the model-based system engineering process to architecture definition, these scripts have been designed to be flexible in order to support the architects/system engineers developing the architecture on an on-going basis and to produce the viewpoints for customer usage.
+Because the viewpoints are generated as a result of applying the model-based systems engineering process to architecture definition, these scripts have been designed to be flexible in order to support the architects/systems engineers developing the architecture on an ongoing basis and to produce the viewpoints for customer usage.